PanPraescribens/primitive-survival/README.md

 <img src="docs/splash1.jpg" alt="Splash1" width="682px">

-There are two traps - the <b>Deadfall</b> and the <b>Snare</b> - and they are very similar in nature.
+There are three types of traps - the <b>Deadfall</b>, the <b>Snare</b>, and the <b>Pit Trap</b>.
+<br><br>
+The deadfall and snare are very similar in nature.
 They are designed to kill small animals on your behalf.
 The only real difference is that the deadfall might kill a chicken or a hare (or a baby anything), while the snare might be able to take down bigger entities (like a fox or a boar) as well.
 In both cases:

 - Larger entities (like a player or a wolf) will only take a bit of damage when coming into contact with one of these traps, and will trip it.
 - Bait your traps or it's pretty unlikely you'll catch anything.